dakota-byte/kody2.0/README.md

 with your bot token.
 Sharing this token will allow someone else to turn on your bot with their own code.

-6. To run Kody, run "python .\bot.py"
+6. To run Kody, run "python .\bot.py".
+You can press CTRL C to stop running it.